Category theory for scientists (Old version): Natural transformations

 A morphism $\alpha\taking F\to F$ in $\mcD$ is a natural transformation of functors.
 For every $c\in\Ob(\mcC)$ we need a component $\alpha_c\taking F(c)\to F(c)$, which is a morphism $1\to 1$ in $\ul{1}$.
 But there is only one morphism in $\ul{1}$, namely $\id_1$, so there is no choice about what these components should be: they are all $\id_1$.
 The necessary naturality squares commute, so $\alpha$ is indeed a natural transformation.
 Thus the monoid $\mcD$ is the trivial monoid; that is, $\Fun(\mcC,\ul{1})\iso\ul{1}$ for any category $\mcC$.

 \end{example}

 \begin{exercise} Let $\ul{0}$ represent the discrete category on 0 objects; it has no objects and no morphisms.
 Let $\mcC$ be any category.
 What is $\Fun(\ul{0},\mcC)$? \end{exercise}

 \begin{exercise} Let $[1]$ denote the free arrow category as in Exercise \ref{exc:[1]}, and let $\mcC$ be the graph indexing category from (\ref{dia:graph index}).
-Draw the category $\Fun([1],\mcC)$.
-Say whether any diagram you see commutes or not. \end{exercise}
+Draw the underlying graph of the category $\Fun([1],\mcC)$, and then specify which pairs of paths in that graph correspond to commutative diagrams in $\Fun([1],\mcC)$. \end{exercise}